cenk2025/ruoka/SECURITY.md

 ### 🔑 Required Environment Variables

-For production deployment, set these in your hosting platform:
+For production deployment, set this in your hosting platform:

 ```
 VITE_OPENAI_API_KEY=sk-...
-VITE_DEEPSEEK_API_KEY=sk-...
 ```

 **Important**: The `VITE_` prefix is required for Vite to expose variables to the client.